-Authors are highly encouraged to embed links to resource files within their articles.
-These files should help readers operationalize the activities addressed in the article.
+Authors are highly encouraged to embed links to resource files within their articles / essays.
+These files should help readers operationalize the activities addressed in the article / essay.
 The best approach to embedding files is as follows-

 - Within the description you may want to add a cross reference back to the article which the file supports using the link tool.
-If you have your draft article open in a separate browser window you should be able to copy its URL from the Permalink located directly under the article title.
+If you have your draft article open in a separate browser window you can copy its URL from the Permalink located directly under the article title.

 - Return to your article editing page and highlight the text that will anchor your link.